search icon

 Precision Lawn Maintenance.
 Cutting Edge Landscape & Design.
 Sperry Tree Care.
 Your business name is part of the first impression you’ll make with potential customers.

-Before settling on a name for your LLC, see what competing landscaping businesses are in your area.
+Before settling on a name for your LLC or a DBA for your sole proprietorship, see what competing landscaping businesses are in your area.
 Business names need to be unique, especially when they’re in the same industry, so search the business database at your state’s secretary of state website.
 Also explore what domain names and social media accounts are available.

 Apply to the IRS for your business’s employer identification number (EIN).
-This taxpayer number will help you pay taxes, open bank accounts, and more.
+This taxpayer number will help you pay taxes, open a business bank account, and more.
+A good business bank account will help you keep your business and personal finances separate, which is essential to protecting yourself and having a good picture of your company’s financial situation.

 From hand tools to riding mowers, a truck and trailer to payroll, you’ll need to be able to cover the startup costs for your landscaping business.
 Non-equipment costs may include:

-A local business insurance agent can be a good resource to get the right coverage, such as workers comp, property casualty insurance, and general liability insurance.
+A local business insurance agent can be a good resource to get the right coverage, such as workers comp, property casualty insurance, general liability insurance, and commercial auto insurance to protect against damages and liabilities associated with using vehicles for commercial purposes.
 As you book jobs, process payments, and grow your list of repeat customers, software and hardware for bookkeeping and payment processing can help you keep the company’s finances ship-shape.

 Business credit cards can expand your purchasing power, build your company’s credit, and make costs more manageable, but watch your interest rate and develop a pay-down strategy, or you may take on too much financial burden too early.